-Risk control framework and culture
+Risk managementcontrol framework and culture

-The NPL strategy should be fully embedded in the risk control framework.
+The NPL strategy needs to should be fully embedded in the risk management control framework.
 In that context, special attention should be paid to:

-- ICAAP13: All relevant components of the NPL strategy should be fully aligned with and integrated into the ICAAP.
-High NPL banks are expected to prepare the quantitative and qualitative assessment of NPL developments under base and stressed conditions including the impact on capital planning; - RAF14: RAF and NPL strategy are closely interlinked.
-In this regard, there should be clearly defined RAF metrics and limits approved by the management body which are in alignment with the core elements and targets forming part of the NPL strategy; - Recovery plan15: Where NPL-related indicator levels and actions form part of the recovery plan, banks should ensure they are in alignment with the NPL strategy targets and operational plan.
+- ICAAP: All relevant components of the NPL strategy should be fully aligned with and integrated into the ICAAP.
+High NPL banks are expected to prepare the quantitative and qualitative assessment of NPL developments under base and stressed conditions including the impact on capital planning; - RAF: RAF and NPL strategy are closely interlinked.
+In this regard, there should be clearly defined RAF metrics and limits approved by the management body which are in alignment with the core elements and targets forming part of the NPL strategy; - Recovery plan: Where NPL-related triggerindicator levels and actions form part of the recovery plan, banks should ensure they are in alignment with the NPL strategy targets and operational plan.